naman90/naman90.github.io/README.md

 To create a post:
 * Create a **.md** or **.markdown** file in the _post directory.
 Add a thumbnail image for the post in the yml front matter, its shown as the post thumbnail in the homepage

+Splunk Commands

+to see all values of fields in side list - <base search > | top limit=0 hosts